 WHAT IS SEXUAL VIOLENCE?

-Sexual violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent (e.g., due to the person’s age or use of drugs or alcohol, or because an intellectual or other disability prevents the person from having the capacity to give consent).
+Sexual violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent (e.g., due to the person’s age or use of drugs and/or alcohol, or because an intellectual or other disability prevents the person from having the capacity to give consent).
 A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.
 Sexual violence can be perpetrated by employees, students, or third parties.
 All such acts of sexual violence are forms of sex discrimination and are prohibited by Title IX.